dojot/docs/source/using-api-interface.rst

 ------------------------

-In order to check all values that were sent from a device for a particular attribute, you could use the `history APIs`_.
+In order to check all values that were sent from a device for a particular attribute, you could use the history api, see more in :doc:`components-and-apis`.
 Let's first send a few other values to dojot so we can get a few more interesting results:

 .. code-block:: bash